originphp/user_authentication/README.md

 ## Testing The Plugin

-The controller integration test requires your is configured first, but other tests do not need this.
+The controller integration test requires your Controller is configured first, but other tests will run fine without this.

-If the User schema and queue schema is in your database/schema.php file then to run the tests it would be like this
+If the User schema and queue schema is in your `database/schema.php` file then to run the tests run the following commands

 ```linux
 $ bin/console db:test:prepare